 Anyway, he is a robot and he is there to serve me and protect me in my duties as an Intergalactic Tax Inspector.
 Aside from the fact that he has the hardest outer coating known, and inside is full of chips (not the edible kind), he looks to all intents and purposes, due to clever body sculpting, like an ordinary domestic cat.
 I have to say he has many of the nastier characteristics of domestic cats!!

 Well actually Rubanon, strictly speaking, isn’t on Earth as such.
-It’s a substance invented around 100 years ago, towards the end of the 22nd Century by Professor Retnug Natiloportem (try saying that when you’ve had a half of Navah syrup).
+It’s a substance invented around 100 years ago, just after the start of the 22nd Century, by Professor Retnug Natiloportem (try saying that when you’ve had a half of Navah syrup).

 She combined good old rubber with the element Memon (the hardest metal known to the human race) to invent Rubanon.
 This skin like material provides an incredibly hard yet flexible covering that can be used for a range of purposes, including as a very lifelike and hard wearing outer skin for robots.